UK passport delays: how long does an application take?

 Everything you need to know about UK passport delays and how to fast-track your application

-After mounting complaints about UK passport delays, ministers blocked plans by the Passport Office to relax security checks and instead introduced a range of alternative measures designed to cut waiting times.
-They include wider access to a fast-track system for straightforward renewals that have been caught in the delays and special measures for children and ex-pats renewing documents abroad.
+With complaints mounting, ministers blocked plans by the Passport Office to relax security checks and instead introduced a range of alternative measures designed to cut waiting times.
+They included wider access to a fast-track system for straightforward renewals that have been caught in the delays and special measures for children and ex-pats renewing documents abroad.

 Here is our guide to the UK passport application process, and how to avoid unnecessary delays: